How to Give Your Employees Access to Advanced Primary Care

 - Can you offer a Direct Primary Care Clinic for your Workforce?

 Dr. Tuggy shared a story about a patient who was convinced he had a kidney stone.
 “The patient had a kidney stone years ago,” said Dr. Tuggy, “he thought his symptoms were the same as before and he was basically handing me the diagnosis.”

-Dr. Tuggy’s clinic focuses on high-value primary care.
-One of the pillars of a high-value primary care office visit is longer appointment times than the current standard.
+Dr. Tuggy’s clinic focuses on advanced primary care.
+One of the pillars of a advanced primary care office visit is longer appointment times than the current standard.

 Because Dr. Tuggy had that additional time built into his schedule, he was able to ask his patient more questions.
 After a few questions, Dr. Tuggy determined that his patient was having symptoms that were similar, but slightly different.

 Dr. Tuggy ordered an additional test which revealed that the pain was being caused by a small tumor on the kidney, not kidney stones.

 Dr. Tuggy believes having additional time to ask more questions about the patient’s symptoms helped prevent a misdiagnosis of kidney stones.
 Because this patient’s tumor was found early, it was cured with surgery.
 Advancced primary care may have saved this patient’s life.